-Our first challenge was from Photographer Mario Cerroni.
+Our first challenge was from lens based artist Mario Cerroni.

 The image as metaphor.
 This image is part of a series that examines the inevitability of impermanence within nature, and within our own lives.
 Throughout the series, specimens of plants and flowers were collected, arranged on a scanner bed, and scanned.
 Eventually the objects age and wither.
 There is an inherent beauty present at every stage.
 The delicacy of the blooms evokes that delicate balance between life and death, and all the stages in between.

 The artists were given the Black & White version to be inspired from.
 Here is the original.

 The work depicted here is a cyanotype print on watercolor 140lb (300g) paper.

 "Inevitability of Impermanence", 14”h x 11”w, cyanotype on 140lb watercolour paper, $250 unframed / signed original print

 12”h x 10”w, mixed media mosaic including Japanese tissue papers, stained glass, Italian smalti, Lake Ontario seaglass and stone

 The ethereal quality of Mario’s floral cyanotype collage brought me to happy thoughts of my mother and her love of flowers.
 She was a strong, intelligent, passionate person which I hoped to convey with the pink flower.

 20"h x 14"w, acrylic on paper

 Mario’s inspiration interpreted as flowers at a glance.